-volcano-shrouded colonial cities, fascinating, authentic local markets, and ancient Maya ruins
+volcano-shrouded colonial cities, authentic local markets, and ancient Maya ruins

-This 9 day itinerary is the perfect introduction to Guatemala, with stunning volcanic scenery and jungle-shrouded Maya ruins.
+This 9 day itinerary is the perfect introduction to Guatemala, with stunning volcanic scenery, colourful markets and superb Maya ruins.

 To enquire about this itinerary, or one like it, please email us or click the Enquire button.

 Days 4-6: A couple of hours' drive north of Antigua is magical Lake Atitlán, a volcanic crater formed when an ancient volcano collapsed, leaving a lake 17 kilometres in diameter, now surrounded by a ring of three smaller volcanoes.
-With three nights you will have time to visit some of the lakeside villages, each named after a different apostle and with distinct traditions and dress.
-You will also visit the famous market at Chichicastenango, with its exotic fabrics, rituals, and smells.
+On the way visit the famous market at Chichicastenango, with its exotic fabrics, rituals, and smells.
+At Lake Atitlán spend 3 nights with a full day visiting a couple of the lakeside villages, each named after a different apostle and with distinct traditions and dress.

 Tikal and Yaxhá: Maya temples